Queen Elizabeth’s 2018 Christmas Speech

 many, the service of Nine Lessons and Carols from King’s College,

-Christmas begins.
+Cambridge, is when Christmas begins.
 Listened to by millions of people

 around the world, it starts with a chorister singing the first verse of